Overv/Open.GL/content/drawing.md

 The *vertex shader* is a small program running on your graphics card that processes every one of these input vertices individually.
 This is where the perspective transformation takes place, which projects vertices with a 3D world position onto your 2D screen!
 It also passes important attributes like color and texture coordinates further down the pipeline.

 After the input vertices have been transformed, the graphics card will form triangles, lines or points out of them.
 These shapes are called *primitives* because they form the basis of more complex shapes.
 There are some additional drawing modes to choose from, like triangle strips and line strips.
-These reduce the amount of vertices you need to pass if you want to create objects where each next primitive is connected to the last one, like a continuous line consisting of several segments.
+These reduce the number of vertices you need to pass if you want to create objects where each next primitive is connected to the last one, like a continuous line consisting of several segments.

 The following step, the *geometry shader*, is completely optional and was only recently introduced.
 Unlike the vertex shader, the geometry shader can output more data than comes in.
 It takes the primitives from the shape assembly stage as input and can either pass a primitive through down to the rest of the pipeline, modify it first, completely discard it or even replace it with other primitive(s).
 Since the communication between the GPU and the rest of the PC is relatively slow, this stage can help you reduce the amount of data that needs to be transfered.
 With a voxel game for example, you could pass vertices as point vertices, along with an attribute for their world position, color and material and the actual cubes can be produced in the geometry shader with a point as input!